-As a server I use Raspberry Pi 3, although it also works without problems on Raspberry Pi 2.
+As a server I use Raspberry Pi 3, although I have also tested it with Raspberry Pi 2 and it works correctly.

 To use the HQ camera, it is essential that the GPU has enough memory.
 In my case I have allocated 256 Mb of RAM for the GPU.
 If it does not have memory, the program is interrupted and gives an error of lack of resources.
 With the V1 camera, however, 128 Mb was enough.
+If in doubt I can send you my /boot/config.txt file